Arkansas House sends governor stripped-down hate crimes bill

 LITTLE ROCK, Ark.
 (AP) — Arkansas lawmakers on Monday approved a stripped-down alternative to hate crimes legislation that longtime supporters of such laws have criticized as not providing true protections following a succession of new measures restricting the rights of transgender people.

 The majority-Republican House voted 65-26 in favor of the measure, called a “class protection” bill, sending it to Gov. Asa Hutchinson’s desk.
-The Republican, who has made enacting a hate crimes law a priority this year, has said he supports the legislation.
+The Republican, who has made enacting a hate crimes law a priority this year, said he plans to sign the bill into law.

 Arkansas is one of three states without a hate crimes law, along with South Carolina and Wyoming.
 Hate crimes legislation is also advancing in South Carolina’s Legislature.